rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Graph representation of the testimonies of the professors*

 From graph theory we know that time interval intersections graphs must in fact be interval graphs.
 The testimonies graph should therefore not contain any chordless cycles of four and more vertices.
-Now, the presence or not of chordless cycles may be checked as follows.
+Now, the presence or not of such chordless cycles may be checked as follows.

 >>> g.computeChordlessCycles()
 Chordless cycle certificate -->>>  ['D', 'C', 'E', 'A', 'D']